facu2279/sigma-crypto_assistant/README.md

 ## Objective

-This is the final Foundations project of the holberton school program.
-The team sought to create a product that would help non-expert users to understand the world of cryptocurrencies while advising them when it is convenient to buy and when to sell by analyzing the price rises and falls.
+This is the final foundation project of the holberton school program.
+The slogan was to think of an innovative and creative idea and then create an mvp.
+The team sought to create a product that would help the average person understand the world of cryptocurrencies easily while advising them when to buy and when to sell by analyzing price rises and falls.

 ## Features and functionality